 What is it that makes a threat a crime?
-A criminal threat is any threat that is made unequivocally and with the specific intent of making another person reasonably fear death or great bodily injury.
+A criminal threat is any threat that is made unequivocally and with the specific intent of making another person reasonably fear death, domestic battery or great bodily injury.
 The threat can be made orally, in writing, or thru electronic devices.

 It is difficult for the prosecution to prove the moments leading up to a verbal threat because ultimately the case becomes your word against the word of the person who accused you of making a criminal threat.
 So in order for the prosecution to make their case against you in a “he said, she said” situation, they will try everything in their power to get incriminating statements from you.
 This usually occurs moments after the incident, when people are at their most vulnerable state.
 Most people think I would never say anything to incriminate myself but the reality is that people will make incriminating statements all the time and not even realize it.
 For example, the police on the scene may ask for your side of the story and you will see this as an opportunity to either blame the other person or explain yourself.
 Either one of these statements will incriminate you because they will prove that you know that person and that you two did in fact have a disagreement.
 It is imperative to your criminal defense that you do not fall for the prosecution’s tactics, anything you say can and will be used against you.
 If you are feeling pressured to make a statement, exercise your constitutional rights, you have a right to remain silent and to have your attorney present BEFORE you say anything at all.

 Unlike verbal threats, written threats are not a “he said, she said” situation anymore, your words exist in writing and are proof that you made the statement.
 Now whether that statement will be considered a criminal threat will depend on the content and the context of the written message.
 Next time that you are involved in a disagreement be careful how you express your frustrations.
 Your written words can and will be used against you if you are charged with making a criminal threat.